graasp/graasp/README.md

 The development [docker-compose.yml](.devcontainer/docker-compose.yml) provides an instance of [mailcatcher](https://mailcatcher.me/), which emulates a SMTP server for sending e-mails.
 When using the email authentication flow, the mailbox web UI is accessible at [http://localhost:1080](http://localhost:1080).

-The development [docker-compose.yml](.devcontainer/docker-compose.yml) provides a [static file server](https://static-web-server.net/) for serving files when using the `local` storage option (alternative to the `s3` option).
-This option has the added benefit of being persistent when used locally in opposition to localstack (see the [known issues section](#known-issues) for more informations).
-The server is available at `http://localhost:1081`.
+The development [docker-compose.yml](.devcontainer/docker-compose.yml) provides a [s3-compatible service](https://garagehq.deuxfleurs.fr/) for serving files.
+Ensure you have setup your /etc/hosts so that it works.

 ## Testing